-The Green Deal is a government based initiative designed to reduce carbon emissions and save energy.
+The Green Deal, which came into force on 28 January 2013, is a government based initiative designed to reduce carbon emissions and save energy.
 The idea is that if residential properties are better insulated, and have other energy efficiency improvements made to them, energy demands will be reduced.

 It allows property owners to pay for energy improvement measures with no up- front payment.
 This means that installers will carry out the appropriate measures, e.g. cavity wall insulation, etc at their own cost.
 The householder then repays the cost over many years, using the money they have saved through their reduced energy bills.

 The payments will contain 2 parts, namely the fuel consumption, as now, and then the Green Deal payment.

 A few examples of works which would qualify for the Green Deal include:

 - Hot water systems